Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 Users with assisted technologies such as screen readers can access all content.

 ### Surface Plane
-Pages are responsive between a desktop and a mobile (max = 320x480px) size.
+Pages are responsive between desktop, tablet and a mobile size screens.

 All pages (except the desktop landing page) are uniform, with the same header and footer, and use the same font and colour patterns.